Angus Fire - Bentham

 Does it cover PFAS?

 It's important to understand that the existing permit does not currently include specific limits or conditions for the release of PFAS (Per- and Polyfluoroalkyl Substances).
-While Angus Fire has historically manufactured products containing PFAS and has known contamination on its site, the original permit did not include specific limits for 'Forever Chemicals'.
+While Angus Fire has historically added PFAS to some of their products and has known PFAS contamination on its site, the original permit did not include specific limits for 'Forever Chemicals'.

 The presence of PFAS on the site is a legacy of past operations.
 Rainwater falling on the site can pick up these chemicals, leading to contaminated water.
 However, the current permit's focus is on the general chemical manufacturing activity mentioned above, and any associated emissions from that process.